filiplaf/HTEC/README.md

 Procedure
 DOWNLOAD JAVA AND SET VARIABLES

-1)Download and install JAVA from https://www.java.com/en/download/
+1)Download and install JAVA from https://www.java.com/en/download/ and https://www.oracle.com/java/technologies/javase/javase9-archive-downloads.html for JRE

 2)In the System Properties window,click Advanced tab and then click the Environment Variables button.